-5A: Political Contributions
+5A: POLITICAL CONTRIBUTIONS

-- PETRONAS and employees acting on behalf of PETRONAS are prohibited from making or offering to make any monetary or in-kind political contributions to political parties, political party officials or candidates for political office, politically linked organization, political campaigns, or any person or entity acting on behalf of the foregoing. - 2.
-Payments to a government entity such as payments to a host country's federal treasury, as required by contract or law, are not prohibited, so long as they are made with due care to the government entity and not to any individual official. - 3.
+PETRONAS and employees acting on behalf of PETRONAS are prohibited from making or offering to make any monetary or in-kind political contributions to political parties, political party officials or candidates for political office politically linked organisations, political campaign, or any person or entity acting on behalf of the foregoing.

+Payments to a government entity such as payments to the host country's federal treasury required by contract or law, are not prohibited, so long as they are made with due care to the government entity and not to any individual official.

 The Company encourages employees to participate in the political election process by voting.
-Employees may choose to make personal political contributions, as appropriate within the limits established by law but under no circumstances should they make any representation that they are doing so on behalf of or with the support of PETRONAS.
+Employees may choose to make personal political contributions as appropriate within the limits established by law but under no circumstances should they make any representation that they are doing so on behalf of or with the support of PETRONAS.
 Under no circumstances, however, will any employee be compensated or reimbursed in any way by the Company for a personal political contribution.

-- 4. Furthermore, charitable donations may not be used as subterfuge for prohibited political payments or to camouflage bribery. - 5.
-Notwithstanding the foregoing, it is PETRONAS' policy to engage and communicate its views and position on issues of public interest that have an important impact on the Company.
+Furthermore, charitable donations may not be used as a subterfuge for prohibited political payments or to camouflage bribery.

+Notwithstanding the foregoing, it is PETRONAS's policy to engage and communicate its views and position on issues of public interest that have an important impact on the Company.